akulinski/spring-boot-angular-starter-archetype/README.md

 1. Multi module Maven project: A multi module project to modularize backend and frontend code separately.
 2. Maven wrapper: So, you don't need to install Maven on your machine.
-3. Checkstyle: Enforce sane coding standard guidelines.
-4. ErrorProne: Find errors in your code.
+3. ErrorProne: Find errors in your code.
-5. Frontend packaged as a WebJar.
+4. Frontend packaged as a WebJar.
-6. CORS enabled: A global configuration is added to enable CORS so that frontend can work seamlessly with backend during development.
+5. CORS enabled: A global configuration is added to enable CORS so that frontend can work seamlessly with backend during development.
-7. REST API base path: Sets the base REST API path to `/api`.
+6. REST API base path: Sets the base REST API path to `/api`.
 You can configure it by changing `rest.api.base.path` property.
-8. Maven release plugin
+7. Maven release plugin
-9. CI: The project is preconfigured to use TravisCI as continuous integration server.
+8. CI: The project is preconfigured to use TravisCI as continuous integration server.

 ## Running the backend for development mode